 AI is going to take over everything.
 And your DNS records are already gone.

 Okay.
 Small thing from this week.
 Then what I think it means.
-If you stay with me, by the end you'll be excited or nervous.
-Both are fine, honestly.
+If you stay with me, by the end you will be excited or nervous.
+Both are fine.
 Here is the moment.
 I asked an AI agent to change a DNS record on GoDaddy.
 It did it.
 Took about 40 seconds, start to end.
 The record is still sitting there.
 Still doing its job.
 Right now.
 That is where this blog post lives.

 The small thing, in full

-Here's what happened in concrete terms.
+Here is what happened in concrete terms.
 I was in the middle of a build session.
 The new version of this website needed a live URL.
 The domain is on GoDaddy (a whole separate rant for another day.
-GoDaddy is fine, I'm not mad at them, they just aren't my favorite).
-I had a fresh droplet on DigitalOcean with the site already running on it.
+GoDaddy is fine.
+I am not mad at them.
+They are not my favorite).
+I had a fresh droplet on DigitalOcean with the site running on it.
 I needed the root A record on obsidianailabs.ca to point at the droplet's IP so the internet would know where to go.

-The old way this goes: log into GoDaddy, find the DNS panel, remember where they hid it this month, click through to the records list, find the A record, click edit, paste the IP, change the TTL, click save, wait for propagation, curl the domain, refresh, swear, refresh again.
+The old way this goes: log into GoDaddy, find the DNS panel, remember where they hid it this month, click through to the records list, find the A record, click edit, paste the IP, change the TTL, click save, wait for it to spread, curl the domain, refresh, swear, refresh again.
 Maybe ten minutes of small, careful clicks.
 Fifteen on a bad day.
-And the whole time the thing your brain is actually working on.
+And the whole time the thing your brain is working on.
 The thing you wanted to ship.
-Is quietly getting colder because you're clicking through someone else's admin panel.
+Is getting colder because you are clicking through someone else's admin panel.

 The new way: I said change the A record for obsidianailabs.ca to point at the new droplet, TTL 600.
 Done.
 The agent grabbed the droplet's IP from the DigitalOcean API.
 It hit the GoDaddy API.
 The record flipped.
 The site was up.
 I kept working.
 I never touched a GoDaddy page.
 The tab was not even open.